 The Academy is undertaking a project to explore how the interface between the NHS and academia can be enhanced, identifying actions for stakeholders across the healthcare sector to incentivise research in the NHS.
 The project will be overseen by a Steering Group, chaired by the Academy’s President, Professor Sir Robert Lechler PMedSci (see Steering Group tab for further details).
 It will be informed by:

-- A workshop in spring 2019 to consider the current and future requirements for clinical academic leadership (see Clinical academic leadership workshop tab for further details).
+- A workshop in spring 2019 to consider the current and future requirements for clinical academic careers (see Clinical academic careers workshop tab for further details).

 - A round table meeting in spring 2019 with senior stakeholders across the life sciences sector (for further details please visit our event page).